fetzerch/sync_music/README.md

 format are transcoded to MP3.
 MP3 audio files and other files are transferred unchanged.
 Filenames are adapted where necessary to comply with the FAT32 format.
 If preferred, sync_music can also forcefully transcode all files in order to save disk space.
+Another operation mode applies volume normalization based on ReplayGain tags.

 Transcoding is a time consuming operation, therefore the first run of sync_music can take several minutes.
 In subsequent runs however, it will